Skip to Main Content

 Author Supplied Keywords/Subjects

-After navigating to the record page, you'll see all the identifying information about the source - the journal the article was published in, the date, and more.
+After navigating to the article's record page, you'll see all the identifying information about the source - the journal the article was published in, the date, and more.
 You'll also see a list of Subjects and Author Supplied Keywords.
 These are often hyperlinked, use these as additional options for keywords.

 Here is an example: